Meet the Wilson Leaders

 Ahmednur Ali is a Health Policy PhD candidate and winner of the Michael G. DeGroote Doctoral Scholarship of Excellence.
 As a policy assistant with the Ministry of Health and Long-Term Care, Ahmednur synthesized current research to inform policy development.
 Through his work with the McMaster Health Forum’s Impact Lab, Ahmednur further helped make available evidence to support policymaking.

-Sarah Brooks is an Arts & Science student.
+Sarah Brooks graduated from the Arts & Science program and is pursuing an MA in Social Justice Education at OISE.
 Through an internship with the Caribbean Community Secretariat, she explored the impacts she can make through the public service.
 In 2019, she co-coordinated the New World of Work Forum at McMaster.
 Most of her work and volunteer efforts have centred on building welcoming communities, whether supporting individuals with brain injuries, or establishing a social network for new students.
+She joined TRAD as their volume editor and is now their Director of Education.

 Stephanie Hatzifilalithis is a PhD candidate in the Department of Health, Aging, and Society who brings an interdisciplinary lens to challenges facing aging populations.
 During her studies in Canada and abroad, she has led student groups, free public seminar series, and intergenerational projects that have been recognized internationally and by all levels of government.
 Her commitment to making a positive impact in the world has prompted her to find innovative and creative means to foster connections across generations.